-Since the emergence of K8s or Kubernetes in the spotlight in 2014, it has been transforming container management by continuing to impact the way companies are managing containers via software.
+Since K8s — or Kubernetes — emerged in 2014, it has been transforming container management by continuing to impact the way companies are managing containers via software.
 Giant commercial players have already backed it, affecting commercial open source systems and causing a ripple effect in the industry.

 What is Kubernetes?

 Kubernetes began as a simple open-source commit that was created to facilitate container support.
-Soon, the world was delighted to see Kubernetes be the core of the operation and creation of modern software, playing a vital role in the global economy.
+Soon Kubernetes became the core of the operation and creation of modern software, playing a vital role in the global economy.

-The success of Kubernetes in business transitions presented a considerable impact.
-Business transitions presented worldwide implications in an appropriate manner.
-All thanks to the unprecedented cooperation that can be easily afforded by the open-source software movement.
+The success of Kubernetes in business transitions had worldwide implications thanks to the unprecedented cooperation that can be easily afforded by the open-source software movement.

-Just like any other relevant technology, Kubernetes has become more than only itself.
-It has positively affected it arises the ecosystem.
-It has positively changed how work is done, how software is deployed at scale, and how large scale corporations are engaged with massive open-source projects.
+Just like any other relevant technology, Kubernetes has become more than itself to affect the ecosystem as a whole.
+It has positively changed how work is done, how software is deployed at scale, and how large-scale corporations are engaged with massive open-source projects.

 To dive into the basics and advanced topics of Kubernetes, Cloud Academy offers a learning path designed to help you prepare you for the Certified Kubernetes Application Developer (CKAD) exam.
 It includes a combination of courses covering each exam domain, a series of hands-on labs to build first-hand Kubernetes experience working directly in a live cloud environment, and exams to test your knowledge along the way.